dotzero/vagrant-debian-jessie/README.md

     sudo apt-get install genisoimage
     sudo apt-get install p7zip-full

-Also, you can supply your own preseed.cfg, e.g. in case if you need some customizations for your private base box (user name, passwords etc.):

-    PRESEED=/path/to/my-preseed.cfg ./build.sh

 To add `debian-wheezy-64.box` with name `debian-73` into vagrant:

     vagrant box add "debian-73" debian-wheezy-64.box

+## Environment variables

+You can affect the default behaviour of the script using environment variables:

+    VAR=value ./build.sh

+The following variables are supported:

+    PRESEED — path to custom preseed file.
+May be useful when if you need some customizations for your private base box (user name, passwords etc.):

+    LATE_CMD — path to custom late_comman.sh.
+May be useful when if you need some customizations for your private base box (user name, passwords etc.):

+    VM_GUI — if set to "yes" or "1", disables headless mode for vm.
+May be useful for debugging installer

 ### Notes